FAQ

 Where should I start?

 There’s no right or wrong way to begin talking about the issues that are important to you.
-Your therapist will help to get you started by providing you with information about how we work, asking you questions, and beginning to collaborate with you on getting what you need out of the counseling session.
+I will help to get you started by providing you with information about how I work, asking you questions, and beginning to collaborate with you on getting what you need out of the counseling session.
+If you have worked with a therapist in the past and have things you liked or didn’t like, please feel free to share your observations, experiences, and preferences.

 I’ve always felt this way so maybe I always will.
 How can counseling help?